HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 <br>

 Of course, how do we _know_ that these two definitions agree?
-I wasn't able to find this written down anywhere, but it's not so hard to check for ourselves!
+I wasn't able to find this written down anywhere, but it's easy to check for ourselves!

 The key observation is that $$\{ \mathbb{N}_\infty \}$$ is a